agsb/wirewp/README.md

 ### List notes

-The chips of 8 to 24 pins uses slim (0,300") form and 24 to 48 uses wide (0,600") inter rows space.
+The chips of 6 to 28 pins uses slim (0.300") form and 24 to 64 uses wide (0,600") inter rows space.

-1. _unit_ 00 is reserved for the board;
+1. _sock_ 00 is reserved for the board;
-1. _pin_  00 is reserved for specials;
+1. _pins_  00 is reserved for specials;
 1. use _comments_ for more information,
 eg. sizes, color, datasheet use/name of pin;